Adding more insulation in your attic is an easy way to make your home more energy efficient as well as reduce the cost of your utility bills.

 Install attic rafter vents

-Attic Rafter Vents
+Attic Rafter Vent

 Installing attic rafter vents before blowing in 22 inches of insulation is extremely important!
 Proper attic ventilation is essential to both efficiency and shingle longevity.
 Proper ventilation allows outdoor air to flow through the soffit vents and the newly installed rafter vents and then out through the roof vents.
 If rafter vents are not installed, the new blown-in insulation will restrict air flow from the soffit vents to the roof vents and as a result, the attic space will heat up.